lengfeld/subpatch/website/index.md

 # subpatch: fearless multi-repository management - stay relaxed!

 Welcome to the website of subpatch.
-The tool that does multi-repository management right.
+The tool that does multi repository management right.
 Don't worry, stay relaxed!

 If you are currently using